 Mr. McLerran and his wife, Samantha, have three children; Ella, Brie and Cord.

-(District 2) - District counties: Anderson, Blount, Campbell, Cumberland, Knox, Loudon, Morgan, Roane, Scott, Sevier, Union.
+District 2: Anderson, Blount, Campbell, Cumberland, Knox, Loudon, Morgan, Roane, Scott, Sevier, and Union

 151 Kyker Ferry Road

 Mr. Woods is a self-employed businessman in Kodak, including being involved in excavating, farming, distillery, and the making of sausage.
 An avid outdoorsman, his hobbies include hunting, fishing, rafting, ATVs, boating, and sporting clays.